Doctor of Philosophy graduates are expected to:

 - A grade less than 65/120 shall constitute a failing grade.

 Any student who has scored less than 65/120 will be dismissed from the program at the end of the fall semester immediately following the August qualifying exams.
-The faculty shall consider three options for any student who receives a grade on the qualifying exams greater than or equal to 65/120 and less than 75/120, namely,
+The faculty shall consider two options for any student who receives a grade on the qualifying exams greater than or equal to 65/120 and less than 75/120, namely,

 - the student shall be dismissed from the program at the end of the fall semester following the August qualifying exams which he or she failed;

 - the student shall be awarded a passing grade.
-Option (b) will be permissible only if the student has received a grade greater than 70/120;

-Each student shall be informed of the outcome by his or her advisor, or, in the absence of the advisor, by the Chair of the McDougall School of Petroleum Engineering .
+Each student shall be informed of the outcome by his or her advisor, or, in the absence of the advisor, by the Chair of the McDougall School of Petroleum Engineering.
 The Chair shall notify the Dean of the Graduate School of all results.

 A Ph.D. student entering with an M.S. degree in petroleum engineering must take the first available written qualifying exams after completing two semesters of enrollment.
 A student who has completed a master’s degree in petroleum engineering at TU and been admitted to the Ph.D. program may choose to take the first available Ph.D. qualifying exam.
 Students entering with no graduate coursework in petroleum engineering must take the first available written qualifying exams after completing four semesters of enrollment.
 Any exception to this policy must be approved by a two-thirds majority of the full-time faculty by a secret ballot.